|

 reliability, sustainability, and broad-based impact.

-get the very best from their people.
+get the very best from the people they work with.
 And, much of that success will

-depend on their ability to help their employees develop the skills
+depend on their ability to help people develop the skills

 needed to improve performance levels.
 But coaching performance is